blendernc/blendernc/docs/source/install.rst

 .. code-block:: bash

     cmake -DPYTHON_VERSION=3.7 -DPYTHON_ROOT_DIR=~/path/to/python/root ../blender

 .. note::
     Make sure to use the same python version.

-Another **not recomended** option is to symbolically link your python modules to blender:
+Another **not recommended** option is to symbolically link your python modules to blender:

 On **macOS**, find the folder `modules` within the blender.app: